Cedar vs. Pressure-Treated Pergolas: Comparing Pergola Cedar vs. Pressure-Treated Wood

 We’ve been building quality wood pergola kits since 2008, and have created this simple pergola wood comparison to help customers decide which wood to choose.
 What features are important for your wood pergola kit?
 Quality?
 Durability?
 Price?
 For our Big Kahuna, Sombrero, Melbourne, Fedora, Brim, and Visor pergola kits we always use either western red rough sawn tight knot cedar or pressure treated #1 southern yellow pine lumber.
 Either choice ensures you will have a quality wood pergola.
 For our Peak Timber Frame pergola kits we use Western Red Cedar, Alaskan Yellow Cedar and Southern Yellow Pine (kiln dried after pressure treatment).
 All of our pergola kits and cedar planter box kits are built using quality, durable wood that is able to withstand severe weather.

 In addition to this wood type comparison, other helpful information for your backyard wood pergola include our guide to choosing a wood pergola and a comparison of pergola styles.
-The wood comparison below describes the two types of wood we offer.
+The wood comparison below describes the two types of wood we offer for our high quality DIY pergola kits.
 Pressure treated pine, the most affordable pergola wood option, is rot and insect resistant.
 Much like pine pergola kits, western red cedar is also naturally insect and rot resistant, and can withstand severe elements.
 Start here with determining the best wood type for your backyard space.

 Pergola Wood Comparison: What’s the difference between a Pressure Treated Pine and Rough Sawn Cedar Pergola?